Join the Skate Patrol

 We ask our volunteers to commit to an average of one three-hour shift per month.
 Shifts run from 1:00 pm to 4:00 pm on both Saturday and Sunday.
 Occasionally there are special events outside of these hours where you can earn "extra credit".
 We know that people have lives and jobs and vacations, so that's why it's an average; if you are traveling a lot on business one month, for example, do an extra shift on another month.
 Keeping up your shift participation keeps you eligible for free stuff when we get it (wheels, bearings, etc.

-One special event is the Big Apple Roll on the last weekend in July.
-This three day event leads hundreds of skaters through the streets of NYC.
+One special event is the Big Apple Roll on the first weekend in August.
+This three to four day event leads hundreds of skaters through the streets of NYC.
 We lead the safety patrol for this important annual event.
 We enjoy all the group skates, socializing, and fun that is included.
 We need every skater for this important event so mark your calendar now.

 Occasionally we have parties.
 Members bring their organizers and date books and get together to pre-register for shifts, hear Patrol news, trade stories, catch up with friends and enjoy some food and drink.
 Usually something like pizza along with beer, wine and soft drinks are served.
 These are not mandatory but are great fun and attendance is encouraged when possible.